-Category Description of Insignificant Activity/Unit Quantity Storage Tanks and 1.
-All petroleum liquid storage tanks storing a liquid with a true vapor pressure of equal to or less Equipment than 0.50 psia as stored.
-2. All petroleum liquid storage tanks with a capacity of less than 40,000 gallons storing a liquid with a true vapor pressure of equal to or less than 2.0 psia as stored that are not subject to any standard, limitation or other requirement under Section 111 or 112 (excluding 112(r)) of the Federal Act.
-3. All petroleum liquid storage tanks with a capacity of less than 10,000 gallons storing a petroleum liquid.
-3 4.
-All pressurized vessels designed to operate in excess of 30 psig storing petroleum fuels that are not subject to any standard, limitation or other requirement under Section 111 or 112 (excluding 112(r)) of the Federal Act.
-5. Gasoline storage and handling equipment at loading facilities handling less than 20,000 gallons per day or at vehicle dispensing facilities that are not subject to any standard, limitation or other requirement under Section 111 or 112 (excluding 112(r)) of the Federal Act.
-6. Portable drums, barrels, and totes provided that the volume of each container does not exceed 550 gallons.
-50 7.
+Category Description of Insignificant Activity/Unit Storage Tanks and Equipment than 0.50 psia as stored. / 2.
+All petroleum liquid storage tanks with a capacity of less than 40,000 gallons storing a liquid with a true vapor pressure of equal to or less than 2.0 psia as stored that are not subject to any standard, limitation or other requirement under Section 111 or 112 (excluding 112(r)) of the Federal Act.
+3. All petroleum liquid storage tanks with a capacity of less than 10,000 gallons storing a 4 petroleum liquid.
+4 4.
+All pressurized vessels designed to operate in excess of 30 psig storing petroleum fuels that are 15 not subject to any standard, limitation or other requirement under Section 111 or 112 (excluding 112(r)) of the Federal Act.
+15 5.
+Gasoline storage and handling equipment at loading facilities handling less than 20,000 gallons per day or at vehicle dispensing facilities that are not subject to any standard, limitation or other 4 requirement under Section 111 or 112 (excluding 112(r)) of the Federal Act.
+6. Portable drums, barrels, and totes provided that the volume of each container does not exceed 200 550 gallons.
+300 7.
 All chemical storage tanks used to store a chemical with a true vapor pressure of less than or equal to 10 millimeters of mercury (0.19 psia).
-150
+22